muzzley/alljoyn-muzzley-connector/README.md

 5) Replace the SConscript file with the one provided on this repo.

-6) Open the "standard_core_library" folder and backup the "lighting_controller_client" folder:
+6) Open the "standard_core_library" and paste there the "alljoyn_muzzley_connector" folder from this repo, containing the AllJoyn-Muzzley connector:

 > $ cd core/service_framework/standard_core_library

-> $ cp -rf lighting_controller_client lighting_controller_client_backup
+> $ cp alljoyn_muzzley_connector $HOME/alljoyn-muzzley/core/service_framework/standard_core_library

-7) Replace the "lighting_controller_client" folder with the one provided on this repo.

-8) Replace the "lighting_controller_client" folder with the lighting controller client with the provided one on this repo, containing the AllJoyn-Muzzley connector.

-9) Open a command terminal and from under the core/alljoyn/ directory, run the command "scons" to build the core modules for x86_64 target.
+8) Open a command terminal and from under the core/alljoyn/ directory, run the command "scons" to build the core modules for x86_64 target.

 > $ scons V=1 OS=linux CPU=x86_64 BINDINGS="cpp" WS=off SERVICES="about,notification,controlpanel,config,onboarding,sample_apps"

-10) Open a command terminal and from under the core/service_framework/ directory, run the command "scons" to build the lighting service framework for x86_64 target.
+9) Open a command terminal and from under the core/service_framework/ directory, run the command "scons" to build the lighting service framework for x86_64 target.

 > $ scons V=1 OS=linux CPU=x86_64 BINDINGS="cpp" WS=off SERVICES="about,notification,controlpanel,config,onboarding,sample_apps"